Axel-Droi/CleanBot/README.md

-# CleanBot
-CleanBot is a solar-powered, AI-enabled robot designed to autonomously detect, collect, and dispose of litter in public spaces like parks, beaches, and sidewalks.
-Using a Jetson Nano, YOLOv8, and LiDAR, it identifies trash in real time while avoiding people, pets, and obstacles to promote cleaner, smarter communities.
+CleanBot is an innovative, low-cost AI-powered robot designed to autonomously detect, collect, and dispose of litter in various outdoor environments such as parks, beaches, and sidewalks.
+Equipped with a high-resolution camera and powered by the NVIDIA Jetson Nano, CleanBot processes real-time visual data to accurately identify trash items while intelligently avoiding obstacles, people, pets, and other non-target objects.

+Utilizing advanced machine learning algorithms, CleanBot distinguishes between different types of waste and prioritizes efficient collection strategies.
+Its eco-friendly design incorporates solar cells for sustainable energy harvesting, enabling the robot to recharge autonomously and operate with minimal environmental impact.
+CleanBot’s navigation system adapts dynamically to diverse terrains and weather conditions, ensuring reliable performance across multiple settings.

+By combining state-of-the-art AI technology with green energy solutions, CleanBot aims to revolutionize community-driven environmental cleanup efforts, promoting cleaner, safer, and more beautiful public spaces worldwide.